aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 Update the service:

-1. Log in to [Aiven Console](https://console.aiven.io/) and go to a desired organization and project.
+1. Log in to [Aiven Console](https://console.aiven.io/), and go to a desired organization and project.
-1. On the left sidebar, click <ConsoleLabel name="services"/> and open your service.
+1. On the left sidebar, click <ConsoleLabel name="services"/>, and open your service.
 1. On the left sidebar, click <ConsoleLabel name="integrations"/>.
-1. In **Endpoint integrations**, find your autoscaler service and click
+1. In **Endpoint integrations**, find your autoscaler service, and click
     <ConsoleLabel name="actions"/> > **Disconnect**.

 Delete the autoscaler endpoint: